Project Overview

 At a Glance

-In order to ensure supply of cement for our communities across the Commonwealth, we are planning to begin limestone mining operations at the western portion of our existing property.
-Construction at the site could begin in two years and take approximately five years to build.
+In order to ensure supply of cement for our communities across the Commonwealth, we will begin limestone mining operations at the western portion of our existing property.
+Construction at the site began in 2025 with tree clearing and will continue through 2028 when the new quarry will be ready.
 Roanoke Cement would then conduct mining operations at the site for roughly 15 years.

 Example of Post Mining Restoration